Stabilisation of the kneecap

 Patella stabilisation is an operation to stabilise the kneecap when physiotherapy hasn't helped.

-Your kneecap (patella) is a small floating piece of bone in the front of your knee joint.
-It is connected to the thigh muscle (quadricep) by the quadricep tendon.
+Your kneecap (patella) is a small floating bone in the front of your knee joint.
+It is stabilised by structures from above and below the patella including ligaments and tendons.

 Common problems with the kneecap include: